 Another one #ForTheFuture! 💫

 — AFC Ajax (@AFCAjax) September 3, 2020

-Secondly, it is a given that there will be a good amount of buzz surrounding Taylor.
+It is a given that there will be a good amount of buzz surrounding Taylor.
 Moreover, Kenneth Taylor can also provide an effective deputy to Edson Alvarez, who’s on Europe’s watchlist.
 Therefore, the future is bright and unpredictable.
 Ajax will be careful in how they continue to nurture his skills and talent.